fair-toolbox/multi-modal-maturity-model/README.md

 # Multi-Modal Maturity Model

-This Multi-Modal Maturity Model (M4) for research software and services is being developed for Work Package 1 of the [TDCC-LSH](https://tdcc.nl) project ["A FAIR tool framework for bioinformatics services, tools and workflows in digital Life Sciences and Health (LSH) research"](https://tdcc.nl/projects/tdcc-lsh-project-initiatives/).
+This Multi-Modal Maturity Model (MMMM) for research software and services is being developed for Work Package 1 of the [TDCC-LSH](https://tdcc.nl) project ["A FAIR tool framework for bioinformatics services, tools and workflows in digital Life Sciences and Health (LSH) research"](https://tdcc.nl/projects/tdcc-lsh-project-initiatives/).
 The purpose of the model defined and computed by M4 is to provide a quantitative measure of maturity for research software and related services, aggregated along a number of modalities, dimensions or categories, balancing sensitivity to increamental improvements and general robustness.

 The maturity model is truly multi-modal in that it combines several orthogonal approaches: